-Origins of Mantra Meditation
+The Origins of Mantra Meditation

 Why is Mantra Meditation Beneficial?

-3 Easy to Learn Buddhist Mantras
+3 Easy To Learn Buddhist Mantras

 Although certain Buddhist mantras can have as many as 100 syllables, there are also many short mantras to choose from.
-Most certainly, short and easy to learn Tibetan Buddhist mantras can be most effective for mantra meditation.
+As a result, short and easy to learn Tibetan Buddhist mantras can be most effective for mantra meditation.

 Here are three of the most popular, easy to learn mantra meditation examples using the three most effective Buddhist mantras.